Justine Henin

 Justine Henin CMW ([ʒystin ɛnɛ̃]; born 1 June 1982) is a Belgian former professional tennis player.
-She spent a total of 117 weeks as the world No. 1 and was the year-end No. 1 in 2003, 2006 and 2007.
-Henin, coming from a country with limited success in tennis, helped establish Belgium as a leading force in women's tennis with Kim Clijsters, and led the country to its first Fed Cup crown in 2001.
-She was known for her all-court style of play and for being one of the few female players to use a single-handed backhand.
+She was ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA) for 117 weeks, including as the year-end No. 1 in 2003, 2006 and 2007.
+Henin won 43 WTA Tour-level singles titles, including seven majors (four at the French Open, two at the US Open and one at the Australian Open), as well as an Olympic gold medal at the 2004 Athens Games and two Tour Finals titles.
+Coming from a country with little success in the sport, Henin (alongside Kim Clijsters) helped establish Belgium as a leading force in women's tennis, leading the country to its first Fed Cup crown in 2001.

-Henin won seven Grand Slam singles titles: winning the French Open in 2003, 2005, 2006 and 2007, the US Open in 2003 and 2007 and the Australian Open in 2004.
-At Wimbledon, she was the runner-up in 2001 and 2006.
-She also won a gold medal in the women's singles at the 2004 Olympic Games and won the year-ending WTA Tour Championships in 2006 and 2007.
-In total, she won 43 WTA singles titles.

-Tennis experts cite her mental toughness, the completeness and variety of her game, her footspeed and footwork, and her one-handed backhand (which John McEnroe described as "the best single-handed backhand in both the women's or men's game") as the principal reasons for her success.
+Henin was known for her all-court style of play and for being one of the few female players to use a single-handed backhand.
+Tennis experts cite her mental toughness, the completeness and variety of her game, her footspeed and footwork, and her one-handed backhand (which all-time great John McEnroe described as "the best single-handed backhand in both the women's or men's game") as the principal reasons for her success.
 She retired from professional tennis on 26 January 2011, due to a chronic elbow injury.

 In June 2011, she was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time.
-She is widely considered one of the greatest female tennis players of all time.
-In 2016, she became the first Belgian tennis player inducted into the International Tennis Hall of Fame.
+In 2016, she became the first Belgian tennis player inducted into the International Tennis Hall of Fame and in 2023, the International Tennis Federation awarded Henin its highest honor, the Philippe Chatrier Award.

 Early life

-Justine Henin, occasionally spelled Hénin, was born in Liège.
-Her father is José Henin, and mother, Françoise Rosière – a French and history teacher who died when Justine was 12 years old.
+Justine Henin, occasionally spelled Hénin, was born in Liège to José Henin and Françoise Rosière.
+Rosière, a French and history teacher, died when Justine was 12 years old.
 She has two brothers and a sister.

-When she was two, her family moved to a house in Rochefort, situated next to the local tennis club, where she played tennis for the first time.
+When she was two years old, Justine's family moved to a house in Rochefort, situated next to the local tennis club, where she played tennis for the first time.

 Henin's mother routinely took the young Henin across the border to France to watch the French Open.
 In 1995, shortly after her mother's death, Henin met her coach Carlos Rodríguez who guided her career both before her retirement in 2008 and during her 2010 comeback.

 Tennis career

 Early career

 Henin, known as "Juju" to many of her fans, was coached by Carlos Rodríguez of Argentina.
 In 1997, she won the junior girls' singles title at the French Open.
-Early in her senior career, she regularly reached the late rounds of international competitions and won five International Tennis Federation (ITF) tournaments by the end of 1998.
+Early in her junior career, she regularly reached the late rounds of international competitions and won five International Tennis Federation (ITF) tournaments by the end of 1998.